 National Library of Bhutan

-Phuentsholing is the second largest town of the happy kingdom of Bhutan.
-It is highly commercialized and serves as the leading trade center of the country.
+Phuentsholing is the second largest town in the happy kingdom of Bhutan.
+It is highly commercialized, and serves as the leading trade center of the country.
 Put it on priority for your Bhutan budget trip.

 It is also the entry and exit route between Bhutan and India.
-The travelers can receive their permits here.
+Travellers can receive their permits here.

 Zangto Pelri Lhakhang